thisisdd02/del-food/README.md

 ## Features
 - **User Authentication**: Secure login and registration system.
 - **Restaurant Browsing**: Explore a variety of restaurants and their menus.
-- **Search and Filter**: Easily search for dishes and filter results based on categories, ratings, and more.
 - **Order Placement**: Simple and intuitive process for placing orders.
 - **Order Tracking**: Real-time tracking of orders from preparation to delivery.
 - **Payment Gateway**: Secure payment processing.